FAQ

 NOTE: Please do not order from Amazon because you may not get an official uniform.

-A. Parents are always welcome to attend any outing or campout; however, it is not a requirement.
+A. Parents are always welcome and encouraged to attend a troop outing or campout.
+However, parent attendance is not a requirement.
 Scouts can attend outings even if their parents cannot attend.
 Attending camp is a great way to see how the Troop operates.
 It’s also a great way to get to know the other adult leaders and parents, and it’s always a great time!
+The troop will always need adult leadership, so if you have a particular skill or just enjoy the outdoors, consider attending the various troop outings to see how you can contribute.

 A. If your scout will need to take any medication during camp please ensure the medications are listed on your scout’s medical form part B2.
 Please label all medication including the name of the scout, type of medication, frequency, and dosage.
 All medication will be handled by adult leadership who will be responsible for recording and administering all medication.